samarasaquib00/CS193_Fall18_Lab4/README.md

-# Git (for real this time)
+# git (for real this time)

 In labs up to this point, you've been using GitHub to record and commit your work.
-As you learned in lecture, GitHub is merely a hosting service (with some other nice features) for Git.
+As you learned in lecture, GitHub is merely a hosting service (with some other nice features) for git.
 In this lab, we'll be walking through the *real* git.

 ## Clone
-As you've done before, everything Git related usually starts with a clone.
+As you've done before, everything git related usually starts with a clone.
 Once you have created your copy of the Lab 4 repository (`lab-4-<GitHub username>`), run the command `git clone https://github.com/Purdue-CS193/lab-4-<GitHub username>.git`.
 As we know, all this command does is to download a copy of the *remote* repository to your *local* machine.

 Now if you run `ls`, you should see a directory called `lab-4-<GitHub username>`. `cd` into this directory and run `ls` again and you should see all the same files that GitHub shows in the browser for this repository.